The IPUMS API Program

 Data Extract APIs - APIs which receive data requests from API users and submit them for background processing.
 The data is not returned right away, rather, API users monitor the status of their request, and when requests are completed data can be retrieved.
 This is the model which most closely resembles the website experience with our IPUMS data products and produces the same exact kinds of extracts that website requests do (complete with codebook, syntax files, and so on).

-Data Streaming APIs - APIs which return data immediately.
+Data Streaming APIs - (Do Not Exist Yet) APIs which return data immediately.
 Most appropriate for smaller amounts of microdata or tabulated data, and for applications which support real-time data browsing.

 APIs for Different Types of IPUMS Data